ggobi/ggally/cran-comments.md

 ## Comments
 #### 2023-11-22

-Thank you for being patient with me on submission time.
+Thank you for being patient with me on my submission.

 I have fixed the packageVersion issue by removing the unecessary code: https://github.com/ggobi/ggally/commit/9e7228c6d4219c515857426a982d1a5c1ff0cd13